 Interested in speaking with a Peer Caregiver?
-Look for the green "Peer Caregiver" sticker or contact Viktoriya Karakcheyeva, MD, MS, NCC, LCPC, LCADS, R&WC behavioral services director, at firstname.lastname@example.org.
+Contact Viktoriya Karakcheyeva, MD, MS, NCC, LCPC, LCADS, R&WC behavioral services director, at firstname.lastname@example.org.

 In stressful times, frontline caregivers tend to turn to peers, supervisors, or other staff members for support.
 The GW Resiliency & Well-being Center (R&W Center), in partnership with the GW Medical Faculty Associates (MFA), have developed the Care for the Caregiver (CFC) Program, which is available to all SMHS and MFA staff.
 The CFC program trains managers and staff to identify colleagues and other staff in need of support, provide brief counseling, and link to additional EAP resources.